Vision Truck Group

 At Vision Truck Group, the journey to paperless shops is being driven by Decisiv Service Relationship Management (SRM) technology.

-Vision Truck Group’s management team had a goal centered around two significant objectives.
-They were committed to creating a business operation and a service environment at Vision Truck Group that would both differentiate the company in terms of customer service, and create a work environment that would attract and retain service technicians.
+The Vision Truck Group management team had foresight centered around two significant objectives.
+They were committed to creating a business operation and a service environment at Vision Truck Group that would both differentiate the company in terms of customer service and at the same time would create a work environment that would attract and retain service technicians.

 Director of Service Operations,